 My plan is to pick one from each list each month and stick with it.
 For the first month I’m going to do Food Resolution #1 (ditch the diet soda and artificial sweeteners) and Mental Resolution #1 (read a book a week).
 I already broke Food Resolution #1 by having diet soda yesterday and no-sugar-added ice cream (I think it had Splenda) at a dinner party, but I’m counting today as my start because I didn’t come up with my lists until today.

 My book for the week is called Made in America: An Informal History of the English Language in the United States by Bill Bryson (who also wrote A Walk in the Woods) (my dad got me the book for Christmas).
 The title may sound boring, but it is in fact packed with juicy tidbits about the evolution of American English as well as a much needed refresher on US History (I have forgotten most of what I learned in APUS).
 Did you know that the word dime (as in 10 cents) was originally supposed to be pronounced “deem”?
 It came from the French word disme, which meant “a tenth”.

 It has a mesclun-ish base, grilled chicken, roasted veggies (zucchini, yellow squash, eggplant), mushrooms, diced beets, and sauteed fajita veggies.
-The dressing was supposedly low-fat ranch, but who knows really.

 What are your resolutions?
 Do you have multiple, or do you stick with one?